 High-quality graphics that take full advantage of the capabilities of the SFC.
 Scenes overflowing with realism and the sense of being there constantly unfolding before the player's eyes.
-The start of battles, towns and castles, and dungeons, scenes of flight - at every turn, the player is overwhelmed.
-Additionally, the depth of the story is naturally augmented by the detail with which the game's world is illustrated.
-Everyone will experience this FF world in a way different from any before.
+Battles, towns and castles, dungeons, scenes of flight - the player is overwhelmed at every turn.
+The depth of the story is also naturally enriched by the detail with which the game's world is illustraed.
+Everyone will experience the world of Final Fantasy in an unprecedented way.

 Caption [Rosa in...the Watery Pass, I think]: Inside caves, on mountain tops, and elsewhere, two layers of scrolling in the background express a distinct difference between high and low.
-The clear sense of near and far on display lends a real depth to the background.
+The clear sense of perspective and distance lends a real sense of depth to the background.

 Caption [contrast between FF3 village and FF4 village]: The graphics of the buildings and castles in town cast intricate shadows and appear more three-dimensional.
-Furthermore, fires flicker, clocks tick, and more - it all truly seems real.
+Fires flicker, clocks tick...the world seems truly alive.

 Flight Screens Pack a Real Punch

-Caption [contrast between FF3 airship screen and FF4 airship screen]: The airship in-flight screens have changed from a direct-overhead view to a slanted perspective.
+Caption [contrast between FF3 airship screen and FF4 airship screen]: The in-flight screens during airship travel have changed from a direct-overhead view to an oblique perspective.
 The scenery on the ground rushes toward you; the illusion is completely convincing.

 Rapid Progress Achieved through the Discovery of the Art of Flotation

-Time soon passed, though, and it happened that a young man living in Baron discovered some ancient ruins.
-Through a single volume he found within, a revolution in transportation was achieved.
+Time passed, though, and it happened that a young man living in Baron discovered some ancient ruins - and a lone volume he found within led to a revolution in transportation.
 This young man's name was Cid Pollendina.

-Cid took several years to decipher the archive he found.
-He came to learn of the super-technology known as the "art of flotation".
-Cid, whose yearning for the skies was far stronger than any other human's, set about developing an aerial engine through combining the "art of flotation" with the aviation science he himself had engineered.
+Cid took several years to decipher the archive he found, through which he learned of the ancient advanced technology known as the "Art of Flotation."
+Cid, who yearned for the skies far more keenly than any other human, set about developing an aerial engine through combining the Art of Flotation with the aviation science he himself had engineered.
 After numerous failures, he succeeded in completing his engine.
 His dream finally made reality, an airship was born.

-Initially, the engines were installed in existing ships, but the manufacturing techniques were refined when the airships began to be used for military purposes.
-But, with yet more research and development underway, even greater innovation in the field is anticipated.
+Initially, the engines were simply installed in existing ships, but the manufacturing techniques were refined when the airships began to be used for military purposes.
+Further research and development is underway, however, and even greater innovation in the field is anticipated.

-Long used as a riding steed.
-Still widely used as an easy form of transportation.
+Long commandeered as a riding steed.
+Still widely used as a convenient form of transportation.

 A new type of chocobo recently discovered by the people of Troia.
-Able to fly with its unusually large wings.
+Its unusually large wings enable it to fly.

 The world's first airship, created by Cid.
-Brought about a revolution in transportation.
+Heralded a revolution in transportation.

 Airship "Red Wing"